tstenborg/Stan-Overclocking-Benchmarker/README.md

+# Stan-Overclocking-Benchmarker

 Benchmarking Stan under Dynamic Overclocking with ThrottleStop.

-StanOverclockingBenchmarker.Rmd &nbsp;&nbsp; R code, intended for use in RStudio.
+StanOverclockingBenchmarker.Rmd &nbsp;&nbsp; R markdown.
 Incorporates Stan's R interface, RStan.

+The file may be used in conjunction with e.g., RStudio.

-Reference: Stenborg, TN, "Benchmarking Stan under Dynamic Overclocking with ThrottleStop", in S Gaudet, S Gwyn, D Bohlender, P Dowler and A Hinke (eds), Astronomical Data Analysis Software and Systems XXXII, Astronomical Society of the Pacific (submitted).
+Reference: Stenborg, TN, "Benchmarking Stan under Dynamic Overclocking with ThrottleStop", in S Gaudet, S Gwyn, D Bohlender, P Dowler and A Hinke (eds), Astronomical Data Analysis Software and Systems XXXII, Astronomical Society of the Pacific (in press).